Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery

 Network and security researchers rely on topological maps of the logical Internet to address problems ranging from critical infrastructure protection to policy.
 Production active measurement systems that continually gather and curate Internet topology, \eg\cite{iplane06,caida-ark}, are thus important to many longitudinal analyses and to shedding light on network events of interest.

-Obtaining IP, router, and provider-level network topologies has been a continual research focus for more than two decades \cite{huffaker2012topology, claffy2009internet, spring2002measuring,iplane06}.
+Obtaining IP, router, and provider-level network topologies has been a continual research focus for more than two decades \cite{huffaker2012topology, claffy09, spring2002measuring,iplane06}.
 While significant progress has been made, topology mapping at Internet scale remains a challenge.
 Both the accuracy of the inferred network topologies \cite{mathinternet}, and the speed at which they can be recovered \cite{donnet2005efficient, Beverly:2010:PAI:1879141.1879162}, present obstacles to current mapping efforts.
+Although systems that sample paths at a rate inversely proportional to their stability have shown promise, even state-of-the-art techniques to predict path changes are relatively inaccurate \cite{cunha2011predicting}.
 In this work, we focus on the \emph{speed} and \emph{scale} of Internet-wide active topology mapping.